linxaddict/pytomatoes/README.md

 # Requirements

-You need to have a Firebase account, create a project and set (or put in a file named .env) these environemnt variables:
+You need to have a Firebase account, create a project and set (or put in a file named .env) these environment variables:

 * API_KEY
 * AUTH_DOMAIN